Internet-of-People/iop-location-based-network/doc/DeveloperGuide.md

 ### Error handling

+Currently status codes returned in ProtoBuf responses are completely lacking, only "some error occured" is returned to the other peer.
+Additionally, the status codes in the protocol definition are not really worked out yet.
-TODO Create own exception hierarchy so as we can return proper status codes for the messaging interface
+We should create our own exception hierarchy so as we can return proper status codes in the ProtoBuf responses.
+Additionally, status codes should be properly worked out and we should consider sharing status codes with other components, e.g. the Profile server and define codes in a shared file e.g. IopCommon.proto.

 ## Architecture